-In the previous section, we concluded that the Min-physhop algorithm lends itself readily to be deployed in GMPLS networks.
+In the previous section, we concluded that the Minphys-hop algorithm lends itself readily to be deployed in GMPLS networks.
 The motivations for doing so are multi-faceted: the algorithm is simple and easy to implement since it is, under the hood, a simple least-cost path algorithm with special link weights.
-Additionally, the original motivation to develop the Min-phys-hop algorithm was to find a trade-off between two contradictory routing policies on choosing the appropriate layer to host LSP requests, namely, whether to push routing towards the uppermost technological layers in the GMPLS stack or rather to serve requests in the bottommost layer possible (the so called layer-preference policy).
-In [9], [10] we showed that the algorithm successfully fulfils this job.
-However, our results were of somewhat narrow validity, because the simulated networks we conducted our experiments on were idealistic in the sense that there was unlimited wavelength conversion capability available at the network nodes.
-In the present paper, in the spirit of devoting our attention to issues of practical deployment, we aim for more.
-Our goal is to verify, using extensive simulations, that not just that the Minphys-hop algorithm realizes a sound layer-preference policy in idealistic multi-layer networks, but it also does so in today's somewhat more technologically lacking environments.
-First, we show a simple but effective model for introducing limited wavelength and optical-electrical-optical (OEO) conversion capability in the simulated networks and then we show a method for representing routing policies in the simulations.
-Finally, we present the simulation results and draw some interesting conclusions.
+Additionally, the original motivation to develop the Min-phys-hop algorithm was to find a trade-off between two contradictory routing policies on choosing the appropriate layer to host LSP requests, namely, whether to push routing towards the uppermost technological layers in the GM-PLS stack or rather to serve requests in the bottommost layer possible.
+Finding such a trade-off is important, because we found that both of these policies cause adverse phenomena, namely wavelength fragmentation and/or routing loops.

+In this section, we support these claims by empirical evidence: we present the results of extensive simulations to demonstrate how those adverse phenomena emerge and that, by using the Min-phys-hop algorithm, we can avoid these pitfalls and generally achieve better network performance.
+First, we show a simple means to model limited wavelength and optical-electrical-optical (OEO) conversion capabilities in the simulated networks and we discuss a way to represent layer-preference policies, designed to capture all the important characteristics of layer-preference policies discussed earlier in this paper.
+Then, we turn to discuss the simulation results.